lionelvillard/kcp-knative/README.md

         --patch '{"data":{"ingress-class":"kourier.ingress.networking.knative.dev"}}'
 ```

-Kourier's bootstrap configuration assumes Knative Serving is installed in the `knative-serving`,
+Kourier's bootstrap configuration assumes Knative Serving is installed in the `knative-serving` namespace,
 and consequently the envoy readiness probe is failing.
 You need to update the bootstrap configuration
 to point to the actual Knative Serving namespace in the physical cluster.